pioneercoders/tutorials/node-js/02-environment-setup/README.md

 <h4>Local Environment Setup</h4>
-<p>To setup the Node.js locally. we need to have two softwares in our local computer.</p>
+<p>To setup and run the Node.js locally. we need to have two softwares in our local computer.</p>
 <ol type="1">
 	<li>Text Editor.</li>
 	<li>Node js software.</li>